 What is a Care Act assessment?

 A Care Act assessment is when we will discuss with you, your family, friends, carer or advocate, your situation and how you are managing everyday activities.
-This could include managing your personal care, getting out and about and being part of the community or household tasks that you are no longer able to do.
+This could include managing your personal care, getting out and about and being part of the community or household tasks.

 Who can have a Care Act assessment?